Safety and Exercise

 • Ask your provider if your blood counts are a concern for exercising.
 To protect yourself from bleeding, do not do contact sports or activities that may lead to a fall.
 Be careful when using a new piece of gym equipment and ask for help to prevent bruising or bleeding.

-• Listen to your Body: Always remember that you know YOUR body best.
-It is important that you listen to your body while exercising.
+• Listen to your Body: You know your body best.
 Stop if you are too tired or if something hurts.

 Being active is helpful for people getting cancer treatment and survivors.
-Sometimes, all it takes is that “first step” and that “first leap” to get moving.
+Sometimes, all it takes is a first step to get moving.
 Talk to your healthcare provider before starting an exercise routine.
 Your well-being and safety are most important.

 Evidence-based physical activity guidelines for cancer survivors: Current guidelines, knowledge gaps and future research directions by L.M.
 Buffart, D.A.
 Galvão, J. Brug, M.J.M.
 Chinapaw, R.U.
 Newton